robertwaredev/scripts/docs/Fogstone.md

 # Current Bugs

-- Resource System pool clamping is not accurate
+- Resource System clamping is not accurate
 - Mouse scrolling to change from first to third person breaks the camera toggle hotkey.
 Systems need unification.

 # To Do